jforge/cbm_b2b-serverless-image-resize/README.md

 The next request for the resized image will be served from S3 directly.

 More info : TODO : Neo link

+# Resize behaviour

+The Lambda resizes the image to `width` x `height` given in route params.

+Allowed combos : `300x220`, `150x110`, `650x330`

+:warning: **Preserving aspect ratio, it resizes the image to be as large as possible while ensuring its dimensions are less than or equal to the width and height specified.
+It does not enlarge the output image if the input image width or height are already less than the required dimensions.**

 # Process